timmerk/homebridge-multizone-amp-rs232/README.md

 Copyright © 2021 Richard Pack.
 All rights reserved.

-### Introduction
+### Introductions
 This plugin exposes the zones on the Monoprice Multizone Controller/Amplifier as accessories in Homekit through Homebridge.

 It supports:
 - Toggling zones on and off
 - Setting the volume of a zone

-Coming soon:
+- Setting the source for a zone
-- Zone source selection
+- All zones On/Off Control
-- Zone muting
+- The ability to create speaker groups

 ### Prerequisites